 Making the Attack

-A Charging attack is treated as a special kind of Close Combat attack.
-Due to the rush of the Charge, the attacker and defender are each limited to a single Strike and Counter.
+A Charging attack is treated as a special kind of Close Combat maneuver.
+Due to the rush of the Charge, the attacker and defender are each limited to a single attack and counter.
 They may not use Angry Inches.

-If a Charging attack successfully hits its target, the attacker can spend his MOM to add one Action die to the Damage of the attack.
-If the attack misses, the attacker keeps his MOM and must either Collide with the target (if the target is directly in his path) or continue running in a straight line to the limit of his Move inches.
+If his Charging attack misses, the attacker keeps his MOM and must either Collide with the target (if the target is directly in his path) or continue running in a straight line to the limit of his Move inches.

 When a minifig with Momentum crashes into another minifig, a Collision occurs.
-A Collision occurs as part of normal Movement and does not cost an Action.
+A Collision is part of normal Movement and doesn't cost an Action.